ropensci/jqr/cran-comments.md

 ---

 This version makes a fix for the forthcoming version of magrittr, which this package depends on.

+This is a re-submission of this version, fixing a problem.

 Thanks!
 Scott Chamberlain